gertzMan/dashboard-backend/README.md

 # Dashboard project - backend

-steps to run the project-
+steps to run the project:

--Clone the github repository: https://github.com/gertzMan/dashboard-backend
+- Clone the github repository: https://github.com/gertzMan/dashboard-backend

 - cd in the project folder

--Run "composer install" to install the project packages specified in the composer.json file
+- Run "composer install" to install the project packages specified in the composer.json file

-- In have added the .env file to make to make the application easy to test.
+- I added the .env file to make the app easy to test.
 THIS WOULD NEVER BE DONE IN A REAL PROJECT

 - Run "php artisan key:generate" to generate the application key